pesto-students/p5-nitish-honeykhra/Week-1/Assignment1/Readme.md

 The first substring that matches a rule is 2: according to rule #5 it is a term.
 The second match is 2 + 3: this matches the third rule: a term followed by an operation followed by another term.
 The next match will only be hit at the end of the input.
 2 + 3 - 1 is an expression because we already know that 2 + 3is a term, so we have a term followed by an operation followed by another term.
 2 + + will not match any rule and therefore is an invalid input.

+# The order of processing scripts and style sheets

+## scripts

+The model of the web is synchronous.
+Authors expect scripts to be parsed and executed immediately when the parser reaches a <script> tag.
+The parsing of the document halts until the script was executed.
+If the script is external then the resource must be first fetched from the network - this is also done synchronously, the parsing halts until the resource is fetched.
+This was the model for many years and is also specified in HTML 4 and 5 specifications.
+Authors could mark the script as "defer" and thus it will not halt the document parsing and will execute after it is parsed.
+HTML5 adds an option to mark the script as asynchronous so it will be parsed and executed by a different thread.

+## Speculative parsing

+Both Webkit and Firefox do this optimization.
+While executing scripts, another thread parses the rest of the document and finds out what other resources need to be loaded from the network and loads them.
+These way resources can be loaded on parallel connections and the overall speed is better.
+Note - the speculative parser doesn't modify the DOM tree and leaves that to the main parser, it only parses references to external resources like external scripts, style sheets and images.

+## Style sheets

+Style sheets on the other hand have a different model.
+Conceptually it seems that since style sheets don't change the DOM tree, there is no reason to wait for them and stop the document parsing.
+There is an issue, though, of scripts asking for style information during the document parsing stage.
+If the style is not loaded and parsed yet, the script will get wrong answers and apparently this caused lots of problems.
+It seems to be an edge case but is quite common.
+Firefox blocks all scripts when there is a style sheet that is still being loaded and parsed.
+Webkit blocks scripts only when they try to access for certain style properties that may be effected by unloaded style sheets.